User Score: 14047

 --Don Alan (magician) - does two short bits with Ed, and an extended segment with Gale Sherwood, Nelson Eddy, and other guests.

---James Cagney and Robert Montgomery talk to Ed about their new movie "The Gallant Hours," based on the life story of Vice Admiral William F. "Bull" Halsey Jr.
+--James Cagney (actor) and Robert Montgomery (producer) talk about their new movie "The Gallant Hours."

 --The United States Naval Academy Glee Club.